ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 - **Trustless Gateway**: a *subset* of [path-gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/#ref-path-gateway) that allows for light IPFS clients to retrieve both the CIDs bytes and verification metadata (the Merkle DAG), thereby allowing you to [verify its integrity without trusting the gateway](https://docs.ipfs.tech/reference/http/gateway/#trustless-verifiable-retrieval).
 - [Delegated routing](https://docs.ipfs.tech/concepts/how-ipfs-works/#how-content-routing-works-in-ipfs): a mechanism for IPFS implementations to use for offloading content routing, peer routing, and naming to another server over HTTP.
 This allows browsers to skip traversing the DHT and opening many connections in the process.
 - [WebTransport](https://connectivity.libp2p.io/#webtransport): a new browser API to open persistent duplex connections from the browser in a similar fashion to WebSockets.
 But in contrast with WebSocket, [WebTransport supports self-signed certificates](https://connectivity.libp2p.io/#webtransport?tab=certificate-hashes), allowing its use in a p2p setting without reliance on certificate authorities.
-WebTransport support was also added to Kubo over a year ago, which in theory means that browsers should be able to connect to any arbitrary Kubo node even in secure context.
+WebTransport support was also added to Kubo over a year ago, which in theory means that browsers should be able to connect to any arbitrary Kubo node even in a [Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
 - WebRTC Direct: though WebRTC was designed for browser-to-browser, it can also be used for [browser-to-server connectivity](https://connectivity.libp2p.io/#webrtc?tab=browser-to-standalone-node) without trusted TLS certificates (see [spec](https://github.com/libp2p/specs/blob/master/webrtc/webrtc-direct.md)).
-Useful in browsers like Safari and Firefox where WebTransport might not be available (as of Q1 2024).
+This is useful in browsers like Safari and Firefox where WebTransport might not be available (as of Q1 2024).
 - [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API): a browser API that allows, among other things, intercepting network requests in web applications for either caching or providing offline functionality.
 Service workers can be used to implement a caching and verification layer by intercepting HTTP requests to IPFS gateways in existing apps that already use IPFS gateways without verifying.

 [**Helia**](https://helia.io/) is where most of the active work is happening and implements many of these approaches for better IPFS support in the browser.